Lightning Ridge History Timeline

 Smith’s Coach & Mail, 1906.

-Nettleton or Three-Mile Flat settlement sprang up in a gully just three miles west of Sim’s Hill, when a new rush broke out nearby, on the same long ridge.
+1908 - Nettleton or Three-Mile Flat settlement sprang up in a gully just three miles west of Sim’s Hill, when a new rush broke out nearby, on the same long ridge.
 The Government Tank wasn’t completed, but it soon rained and filled.
 The Great Opal Robbery caused a stir.
 A local was convicted, based on the witness Ernie Smith, mail contractor.
 The Dominick Brothers, Albert and Jack, cycled from White Cliffs.
-Charlie Dunstan found a huge opal, Dunstan’s Stone or the Queen of the Earth, at Angledool diggings.
+Happy Jack Burke found a huge opal on Charlie Dunstan’s claim at Angledool diggings, it would be known as Dunstan’s Stone or the Queen of the Earth.
 The railhead was completed to Walgett.
 Miners averaging 350 men on the field.
+The Roman Catholic section of the Cemetery is consecrated.
+Sydney B. J. Skertchly’s The Story of the Noble Opal is published, making a very early published mention of black opal from Australia.

 Second settlement on the Three Mile Flat, 1908.